KatrixReloaded/yolocommit-message/README.md

 - `yolomsg` random commit message printed
 - `yolocommit` random commit message used to `git commit`
 - `yolo_cow` random commit message thought by a dragon
+- `yolo_online` random commit message used to commit in repo but not using fortune or cowthink